meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 Identity Federation enables enterprises to integrate corporate SSO systems at a single point (the **mesh Identity Broker**). meshStack then uses it's desired-state replication to ensure correct configuration of identity and authorization information into all connected **meshPlatforms**.
 The diagram below depicts the principal components involved.

+> To get a more fundamental understanding of doing IAM in the cloud, look into the IAM Building Blocks in the [Cloud Foundation Maturity Model](https://cloudfoundation.meshcloud.io/maturity-model/iam/).

 ```mermaid
 graph LR;
     subgraph Enterprise IAM